 - Lengthening the short limb with an internal device, such as a Precice nail,

 - Growth plate fusion (epiphysiodesis): The growth plate of the healthy arm/leg is surgically fused.
 This stops the growth of the healthy limb so that the difference between the two sides does not progress.
-Ultimately, if a growth plate fusion is performed in the leg, the patient may not reach his/her tallest potential height, but the legs will be of equal length provided that the opposite, healthy side is treated within a year of the damaged side.
+Ultimately, if a growth plate fusion is performed in the leg, the patient may not reach their tallest potential height, but the legs will be of equal length provided that the opposite, healthy side is treated within a year of the damaged side.

-Why come to the International Center for Limb Lengthening for treatment of growth arrest?
+Why choose the International Center for Limb Lengthening for treatment of growth arrest?

 Limb lengthening and deformity correction are complex processes.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned pediatric and adult orthopedic surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with growth arrest achieve their best possible result.